rbfx/rbfx/README.md

 - Update rates are seperated from render update rates.
 There are no "Frame" events.
   Rendering is viewed as a sampling of the current update state.
 Transform Tweening is planned.
 - Tweeks Subsystem.
+- Node::GetChild(index) has been removed in favor of O(log(n)) child remove times using a HashSet as children container.
 - Other smaller changes as well as fixes.

 ## Further Goals